Stop pulling away. Find your joy again.

-Clients I work with had trouble connecting with their partners, too.
-They felt distance between them, as if they were roommates.
-Or they started flirting back with the old flame who comments on all their pictures.
-Maybe they’ve already made the jump to infidelity- either emotionally or physically, and don’t know what to do with the guilt, shame, and anger they’re feeling.
+Clients I work with had trouble feeling present with their partners, too.
+They felt distance growing between them, as if they were roommates.
+It felt easier to flirt back with the old flame who comments on all their picture than to look at why they feel disconnected.
+Maybe they’ve already made the jump to infidelity - either emotionally or physically - and don’t know what to do with the guilt, shame, and anger they’re feeling.
+The distance they felt from their partners caused them to retreat inside themselves.

 They are terrified of being alone and equally afraid of conflict.
 They find themselves involved in arguments without knowing how they got there.
 They just give in and not participate in their partnership - say yes or just take the blame or agree because the prospect of sharing their true feelings might lead to a confrontation.
 Dodging their feelings causes them to feel stuck in their relationships, professional lives, and creative pursuits.